ShreyasJejurkar/ConferencePlannerCleanArch/README.md

 The original repo https://github.com/dotnet-presentations/aspnetcore-app-workshop

-I found couple of problem in that so decided to build the backend api completely by following clean architecture and DDD principles.
+I found couple of problem in that so decided to build the backend api completely by following clean architecture and implementing CQRS with Meditr library https://github.com/jbogard/MediatR.
 Template referred - https://github.com/jasontaylordev/CleanArchitecture/